-

 Purpose of the director’s duty to declare an interest

-The purpose of duty is to ensure that the other directors are aware of the interest of the interested director and have the necessary information to enable them to properly assess whether the proposed transaction should be approved.
+The purpose of duty is to ensure that the other directors are aware of a director’s interest and have the necessary information to enable them to properly assess whether the proposed transaction should be approved.

-Main features of the duty to declare an in interest
+Main features of the duty to declare an interest

-The duty is owed by the director the company, which means that only the company has the right to enforce that duty.
-It is not a criminal offence.
+The duty is owed by the director to the company, which means that only the company has the right to enforce that duty.
+It is an internal matter and therefore does not constitute a criminal offence.

-The duty is interpreted strictly, so that a director has an absolute duty to declare their interest and a breach of s.177 may be technical, without the need for any deliberate wrongdoing.
+The duty is interpreted strictly, meaning that it is a director’s absolute duty to declare their interest.
+Consequently, a breach of s.177 may be technical, without the need for any deliberate wrongdoing.

 When does the director have an interest in a proposed transaction?